simonlee83/citystories-LA-docs/_docs/mod8.md

 _Now, let's save our changes and check out the live page again to see the info we just added._ Remember, you may need to clear your browser's cache or try opening in a new browser to see your changes.

+##### The Map Marker
+To connect your article to a place on the map, you'll need to gather a few bits of information (all this information will go in the frontmatter):

+**Brief description for your place marker - this goes in the `desc: ` field in the frontmatter**
+* Each article has a corresponding place marker, or pop-up, on the map.
+This displays the **place name** and a **brief description**.
+    * Work with your instructor to determine a location in Los Angeles for your map marker - and provide a name.
+    * Write a short summary, quote, or description that reflects the importance of the place to the item(s) about which you are writing.
+You can change this later as your annotation develops, but go ahead and put in a short summary now.
+Limit to 320 characters or less!

+**The geographic coordinates**
+* We'll need geographic coordinates to pin the marker to the map.
+You can look up geographic coordinates for your location here: [http://www.gps-coordinates.net](http://www.gps-coordinates.net)
+* Add the coordinates to the frontmatter in the corresponding `lat: ` and `long: ` fields

+Scroll down and saver your work :)

 ##### The article Body
 The text of your article begins after the three dashes at the end of the front matter `---`.
 Just add your text, keeping in mind these Markdown formatting rules: